cherkavi/cheat-sheet/docker.md

 ### run image with specific name
 docker run --name my_specific_name {name of image}

+### run image with specific user ( when you have issue with rights for mounting external folders )
+docker run --user root {name of image}

 ### start stopped previously container
 docker start {CONTAINER ID}